Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients

-This result shows that errors in estimating the noise rates translate to a scaling factor on the normalization function $M_{k}(q)$.
-While this introduces some bias, the fundamental correction structure remains.
+Proposition \ref{prop:alpha-complexity} shows that the estimation error concentrates with $m_{\min}$; in our experiments, we therefore reserve a held-out subset and explicitly balance positives/negatives to control it.

 This leads to our final practical algorithm, which first estimates the noise rates from data and then uses them to perform a debiased policy update.
-For simplicity, our experiments estimate a single pair of global flip rates ($\rho+$ , $\rho^-$) shared across prompts; refining this with query-dependent (e.g., prompt-family or difficulty-stratified) rates is left for future work.
+For simplicity, our experiments estimate a single pair of global flip rates ($\rho^+$ , $\rho^-$) shared across prompts; refining this with query-dependent (e.g., prompt-family or difficulty-stratified) rates is left for future work.
 All these theoretical components are integrated into Algorithm~\ref{alg:robust_grpo} .